cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 ```

-How do we sync to the API?  a simple post request, with a bit of datatype conversion and wrangling.
+How do we sync to the API?
+A simple POST request, with a bit of datatype
+conversion and wrangling.

 ```python
 def sync_to_api(shipment):